commercelayer/examples/README.md

 git clone https://github.com/<your username>/examples.git && cd examples
 ```

+3. Choose the right category for your example (refer to the introduction above) and create a new sub-folder for it inside the category folder (use the kebab-case naming convention in lower-case to name the sub-folder).

+4. Add your example code and all associated files to the new sub-folder you created.

+5. Create a `README.md` file in the new sub-folder and add a description of your example.
+You can use this [template](./TEMPLATE.md) as a guide (feel free to add more sections and document the example more, as required).

+6. Add your example to the list in the category's `README.md` file following the same format as the other examples (follow the sequential alphabetical order by name as seen in your local computer).

-3. Make your changes and create a pull request ([learn how to do this](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)).
+7. Make your changes and create a pull request ([learn how to do this](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)).

-4. Someone will attend to your pull request and provide some feedback.
+8. Someone will attend to your pull request, provide some feedback, and eventually merge the PR!

 ## Need Help?